Palm Springs Wedding Venue

 EVENT/RECEPTION & MEETING CAPACITY: The location accommodates up to 200 guests.

 A $2,000 deposit is required to reserve your date.
 The estimated total balance is due 60 days prior to the event.
-The rental fee starts at $5,500 for a wedding and reception, and includes one night’s stay for up to 16 people.
-Each additional night is $1,500, with a 2-night minimum.
+The rental fee of $7,000 includes a 2 night stay.
 Cleaning fee and taxes are additional.